Anthony Hickox: Career

 After starting as a club promoter in London, Hickox went to Los Angeles in 1986 and became a writer and director during the late 1980s.
 He then started directing action movies after a list of 1990s horror films including the third entry in the Hellraiser series.
 This led to HBO hiring him to make its first action/horror, Full Eclipse, which spawned the Friday night action slot that lasted over 5 years and to which Hickox made several more contributions.
 At the same time, he continued his deal at Universal where he shot pilots for Extreme, Two, Martial Law and New York Undercover.

 After working with Natascha McElhone and William Hurt on Contaminated Man, he went on to direct Katherine Heigl and Stephen Moyer in a feature-length adaptation of the Prince Valiant comic strip.
 The film was described by one of its actors, Warwick Davis, as "a disaster from start to finish" which was "premiered, panned and bombed".
 He blamed this on Hickox, who he said "seemed intent on partying all night long and giving roles to his friends."

 Hickox then directed Steven Seagal in Submerged, a critical and commercial failure, and Eddie Griffin in Blast.
 In 2008, he completed the British horror movie Knife Edge.
 In 2019, he completed Underdogs Rising with Chris Pang and Infamous 6 which shot in Hong Kong, for PopLife Global owned by Ex Chatman of Disney China.

 Hickox was on the board of directors of the now-dissolved film distribution company Seven Arts Pictures run by Peter Hoffman, the ex-chairman of Carolco and the production company Medient Studios run by Indian film producer Manu Kumaran.

 Amongst one of his latter works was a Federico Fellini biopic, and Zombie Bride, shot in Spain.

 Personal life

-Hickox married Romanian actress Madalina Anea.
+Hickox was married to Romanian actress Madalina Anea.